How to Get Pregnant Fast After Depo Shot?

 - What Are the Chances of Getting Pregnant After Receiving Only One Depo Shot?

-If you are planning to conceive but have been taking the birth control injection called Depo-Provera to prevent an unwanted pregnancy, then you may want to know more about how to conceive after stopping the injections.
+If you are planning to conceive but have been taking a birth control injection called Depo-Provera to prevent unwanted pregnancy, then you may want to know more about how to conceive after stopping the injections.
 One shot of Depo-Provera gives you three months of protection from an unplanned pregnancy.
 It is 97% effective and very reliable.
-However, it may take some time for you to get pregnant after stopping the use of the Depo Provera shot.
+However, it may take some time for you to get pregnant after stopping the use of the Depo-Provera shot.
+Continue reading to know more about Dep-Provera shots, how they work, how to conceive faster after stopping the shot, and some common FAQs about the same.
+Also, read about the Depo detox diet to get pregnant.

 Once you take the injection, the progesterone level in the body rises steadily and peaks at 3 weeks, after which the level begins to gradually reduce.
 Around 50% of women who take regular Depo injections for a year will stop menstruating.
 Once the progesterone levels in the body decrease, the process of ovulation and menstruation begin once again.